yusufhalabi/arbor-coup/docs/Roadmap.md

 - Guests can join lobbies without authentication (guest usernames are automatically generated).

 ### **2. Game Lobby**
-- A shared lobby where all players gather before starting a game.
-- Players can join the lobby via a generated lobby code.
+- Players can either create a new lobby or join an existing lobby via a generated lobby code.
 - Display a list of all connected players in real-time.
 - The host has the ability to start/restart the game with a button click.
 - Players should be able to indicate they are "ready" with a status toggle.